 Example: Allowance-Based Work From Home Policy

 Our company values hard work, collaboration and teamwork, so we’d like you to work in the office each day.
-However, we also understand that, time-to-time, our employees prefer to work from home for different reasons.
-To offer you some flexibility, each employee is allotted three (3) work from home days per calendar month.
+However, we also understand that time-to-time, our employees prefer to work from home for different reasons.
+To offer some flexibility, each employee is allotted three (3) work-from-home days per calendar month.
 Please use discretion when scheduling your remote days so that you are not away for important in-office meetings and events.

 Example: Open Work From Home Policy

 When team members are working remotely, it’s an unfortunate truth that collaboration can suffer.
-That’s why ProjectManager.com has built project management software with everything you could need to work together with your team online.
-ProjectManager.com offers collaborative project management tools for teams that want to work better together, regardless of where employees are physically located.
+That’s why ProjectManager has project management software with everything you need to work together with your team online.
+ProjectManager offers collaborative project management tools for teams that want to work better together, regardless of where employees are physically located.

-The success of a project is highly dependent on what kind of planning was done at the beginning.
-To help you plan your projects, ProjectManager.com offers Gantt charts, which allow you to schedule all of your team’s tasks in a visual timeline.
-Then each task can be assigned to a team member to be executed, all in the same platform.
+The success of a project is highly dependent on proper planning.
+To help you plan your projects, ProjectManager offers Gantt charts, which allow you to schedule your team’s tasks in a visual timeline.
+Then each task can be assigned to a team member to be executed, all on the same platform.

-Teams need to collaborate in order to be successful, which can be particularly difficult when team members are working remotely.
-With ProjectManager.com teams can share the responsibilities and the tasks in a project so everyone is working in one central workspace together.
+Teams need to collaborate in order to be successful, which can be particularly difficult in a remote setting.
+With ProjectManager, teams can share the responsibilities and the tasks in a project so everyone is working in one central workspace together.
 Kanban boards can be turned into collaborative workflows so that everyone knows exactly what’s going on inside the team’s project.

-ProjectManager.com’s cloud-based project management software is accessible online via a web browser, so remote employees and those who work from home can stay connected to their teams, anywhere where there is internet access.
+ProjectManager’s online project management software is accessible online via a web browser, so remote employees and those who work from home can stay connected to their teams as long as they have internet access.

-Regardless of which style of work from home policy you choose, your team will benefit from ProjectManager.com’s collaborative project management platform.
+Regardless of which style of work-from-home policy you choose, your team will benefit from ProjectManager’s collaborative project management platform.
 Managers love our software because it allows them to plan work, delegate tasks, track progress and collaborate with their employees through the cloud.
 Remote workers also love our tools because they can stay connected with their team and projects from anywhere.
 Sign up today and get your first 30 days for free.